-THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234 TO: The Honorable the Members of the Board of Regents FROM: Sarah S. Benson Sarah S. Benson SUBJECT: Proposed Amendment to Subdivision (a) of Section 64.7 of the Regulations of the Commissioner of Education Relating to the Execution by Registered Professional Nurses of Non-Patient Specific Orders to Administer COVID-19 Immunizations DATE: December 30, 2021 AUTHORIZATION(S):
+Sarah S. Benson Sarah d.
+Benson

+Proposed Amendment of Subdivision (a) of Section 64.7 of the Regulations of the Commissioner of Education Relating to the Execution by Registered Professional Nurses of Non-Patient Specific Orders to Administer COVID-19 Immunizations

+DATE:

+February 3, 2022 AUTHORIZATION(S):